input-output-hk/cardano-repo-tool/Readme.md

-  clone-repos              Clone any missing repos into the current directory. print-hashes             Print the git hashes for the relevant repos. list-repos               List the repos expected by this tool. update-hashes            Get the latest git hashes, and update all stack.yaml
+  clone-repos              Clone any missing repos into the current directory. print-hashes             Print the git hashes for the relevant repos. list-repos               List the repos expected by this tool. repo-status              List the statuses of each repo. reset-changes            Reset any changes to the cabal.project and stack.yaml
-                           and cabal.project files.
+                           files.
+  update-hash              Get the latest git hashes, and update the stack.yaml
-  update-repos             Run 'git checkout master && git pull --rebase' on all
+                           and cabal.project file for the specified repo. update-hashes            Get the latest git hashes, and update all stack.yaml and cabal.project files. update-repos             Run 'git checkout master && git pull --rebase' on all